 If you want to hold off on purchasing a new toilet until after these challenging times, try using thinner ply toilet paper, and remember to never flush anything but waste and toilet paper down your toilet.
 If these hacks do not work, it’s time for a new toilet.

 Your toilet is manufactured to flush three things: water, waste, and toilet paper.
 Anything else going down your drain can become the source of a clog.
-While many people have turned to baby wipes, paper towels, and other paper goods, as toilet paper substitutes, these products will prove detrimental to your plumbing.
-Foreign objects, such as these, will likely become lodged in your drain pipe and you’ll need to hire a professional plumber for clog removal.
+While many people have turned to baby wipes, paper towels, and other paper goods as toilet paper substitutes, these products will prove detrimental to your plumbing.
+Foreign objects such as these will likely become lodged in your drain pipe and you’ll need to hire a professional plumber for clog removal.

 Remember to keep all extraneous items away from your drains!
-And, if you have young kids, keep an eye on them when they are in the bathroom, they love to throw toys, clips, and other found items down the toilet.
+And, if you have young kids, keep an eye on them when they are in the bathroom, they love to throw toys and other found items down the toilet.

 Waste is flowing the wrong way in your system, coming back up your drains and into your home.

-This can result from a clog in your toilets’ trap.
-The trap in your appliance is a curved shaped pipe that is typically filled with water to create a seal between sewer gases and your home, preventing odors from spreading.
+You may have a clog in your toilets’ trap.
+The trap in your appliance is a curved-shaped pipe that is typically filled with water to create a seal between sewer gases and your home, preventing odors from spreading.

 If you have a clog in your trap, a plunger will not relieve it.
 Contact a professional plumbing technician to restore proper function without delay to keep your home hygienic.

 For timely toilet repairs in the Pearland area, contact Epic Plumbing at (281) 815-2322.
 As a result of the pandemic, we are taking the necessary precautions to keep our customers and technicians safe.
 We are open and available for all of your plumbing needs.